 Canada’s province of Alberta might be our favorite place in the country, with jaw-dropping scenery and picture-perfect landscapes around every corner.
-These twelve must-see spots have proven to be some of the most beautiful places in Alberta!
+These twelve must-see spots have proven to be some of the most beautiful places to visit in Alberta!

-The Most Beautiful Places in Alberta, Canada
+The Most Beautiful Places to Visit in Alberta, Canada

 1. Lake Louise